Mother holding her newborn baby at home

 Postpartum and breastfeeding

-Vaginal dryness is one of the most common — and least discussed — concerns of postpartum recovery.
+Vaginal dryness is one of the most common postpartum experiences.
+It's also one of the least talked about.
 It happens because the same hormonal shift that supports breastfeeding (low estrogen) also reduces vaginal moisture and elasticity.
-It's a temporary state for most women, often resolving as breastfeeding patterns change or end.
-In the meantime, options exist — including non-hormonal topical ones that fit a postpartum routine.
+For most women, it eases as breastfeeding patterns change or end.
+In the meantime, there are options, including non-hormonal topical ones that fit a postpartum routine.

 How it shows up